Magnificent Mabinogi: Places of power

 The ‘Magnificent Mabinogi’ title was first used by the playwright director Manon Eames for her famous staging, Aberystwyth Arts 2008; used here with her permission.

-‘Magnificent Mabinogi’ series.
-1) Genius 2) Stories 3) Howlers 4) Tensions 5) Places of power (above) NEXT 6) Politics
+‘Magnificent Mabinogi‘ series.
+1) Genius 2) Stories 3) Howlers 4) Tensions 5) Places of power (above) NEXT 6) Myth or literature?

 Support our Nation today